Ontario College Diploma in Social Service Worker Curriculum

 This course provides students with an overview of introductory theories and skills used in the helping profession.
 As a foundation for the next two levels of counseling-specific courses students will be introduced to a range of collaborative practices and communication techniques with an emphasis on the person centered approach.
 Students will apply a strength based perspective that focuses on strengths, supports, resilience, capacity for personal responsibility, self-advocacy and positive change.
 Additionally, students will evaluate their own strengths and challenges that impact upon their roles in the helping profession through an exploration of self and an understanding of transference and countertransference.
 Students will be required to demonstrate practical applications of skills through experiential activities.

-This course introduces students to the scope and practice of social service work and the field of addiction and mental health.
+This course introduces students to the scope and practice of social service work, Developmental services work and the field of addiction and mental health.
 Students will examine models of understanding people's experiences using an anti-oppressive framework.
 Students will learn different models, theories and interventions and understand the relationship between autonomy, self-determination, resilience and recovery.
-Emphasis will be placed on the standards of practice and competencies required to work in the field.
+Emphasis will be placed on the standards of practice and competencies required to work in the fields of social service work, developmental services (disability support) and mental health and addiction.

 This course provides a foundational knowledge of signs, symptoms and prevalence of mental illness including factors that contribute to mental health issues.
 Students will analyze legislation and policies that guide recovery oriented practice and service delivery in mental health.
 Students will be provided an opportunity to promote a positive approach to mental health problems and mental illness while challenging stigma and discrimination.
 Case studies will provide the opportunity to apply recovery oriented practices.